-On December 20, 2012, the Company completed the acquisition of Seesmart Technologies, Inc., a company not required to file reports with the Securities and Exchange Commission.
+On December 20, 2012, the Company completed the acquisition of Seesmart, a company not required to file reports with the Securities and Exchange Commission.
 At the date of the acquisition, Seesmart had not prepared audited financial statements for 2010 and 2011 or interim financial statements for the nine months ended September 30, 2012.
 Company management recognized that the internal controls over financial reporting as they related to separate financial statements of Seesmart were inadequate.
-Accordingly, subsequent to the acquisition, management immediately implemented an action plan by assessing the Company's and Seesmart's financial accounting resources, hiring an experienced CFO for the Company, engaging a senior accounting expert, and adding outside resources to assist internal resources from the Company and Seesmart.
+Accordingly, subsequent to the acquisition, management immediately implemented an action plan by assessing the Company's and Seesmart's financial accounting resources, hiring an experienced chief financial officer for the Company, engaging a senior accounting expert, and adding outside resources to assist internal resources from the Company and Seesmart.
 In addition, the Company hired a controller for Seesmart who assumed his responsibilities on April 8, 2013, hired additional accounting resources at the corporate level and is in the process of integrating its accounting systems on a single platform.
-Finally, as part of its 2013 evaluation of internal controls over financial reporting, the Company has engaged outside consultants who are currently assisting the Company with an assessment of its internal controls, the development of a remediation plan to address deficiencies, including material weaknesses, the implementation of the remediation plan and testing of internal controls.
+Finally, as part of its 2013 evaluation of internal controls over financial reporting, the Company has engaged outside consultants who are currently assisting the Company with an assessment of its internal controls, the development of a remediation plan to address deficiencies including material weaknesses, the implementation the remediation plan and testing of internal controls.
+We have made substantial progress in implementing our remediation, strengthening internal controls at Seesmart and throughout our organization.
 We expect that these activities will be completed prior to the end of 2013.
+We have also begun our assessment and evaluation of internal controls at Relume and are applying our entity level controls to Relume effective with the acquisition.